 From the perspective of model specification, the node and link models can be extended to use probabilistic timing and include security features.
-From the application vantage point, it would be interesting to apply this approach to modeling crowd behaviors since existing simulation environments lack the underlying formal theory provided by DEVS.
 Finally, this DEVSJAVA modeling approach can support design of emergent and scalable network systems and can be simulated in distributed and/or service-oriented computing technologies.